-- 2. Former students who have missed more than four semesters of enrollment at the university may apply for re-admission and a new university ID will be issued, provided that they achieve the following: - The required average in secondary school certificate. - A valid English Proficiency Certificate with the required score. - Availability of vacant seats in the major. - Approval of the College Dean and the Registrar. - Repayment of all debts. - pay the non-refundable application fee
+- 2. Former students who have missed more than four semesters of enrollment at the university may apply for re-admission and a new university ID will be issued, provided that they achieve the following: - The required average in secondary school certificate. - The CGPA is 2 or higher - A valid English Proficiency Certificate with the required score. - Availability of vacant seats in the major. - Approval of the College Dean and the Registrar. - Repayment of all debts. - pay the non-refundable application fee